-The scheme is a multi-employer defined benefit scheme, however, the scheme is unfunded which means there is no central fund, and they are paid for only by the taxpayers.
-The Department for Education uses a notional fund as the basis for calculating the employers' contribution rate paid by local authorities.
-For the purposes of the Statement of Accounts it is accounted for on the same basis as a defined contribution scheme.
-This liability is not the responsibility of the Local Authority.
+The scheme is a multi-employer defined benefit scheme however, the scheme is unfunded, and the Department for Education uses a notional fund as the basis for calculating the employers' contribution rate paid by local authorities.
+The Council is not able to identify its share of the underlying financial position and the performance of the scheme with sufficient reliability for accounting purposes.
+For the purposes of the Statement of Accounts it is, therefore, accounted for on the same basis as a defined contribution scheme.

-In 2020/21, the Council paid £6.404m to the Teachers' Pension Scheme in respect of teachers' retirement benefits representing 23.68% of pensionable pay.
-The figures for 2019/20 were £5,848m and 16.48% (April to August) and 23.68% (September to March) respectively.
+In 2021/22, the Council paid £5.857m to the Teachers' Pension Scheme in respect of teachers' retirement benefits representing 23.68% of pensionable pay.
+The figures for 2020/21 were £6.404m and 23.68% respectively.